Error recovery control: Western Digital

 A WDTLER.EXE utility allows the enabling or disabling of the TLER parameter on Western Digital hard drives.
 This utility is written for DOS.
 The utility works on and makes changes to all compatible Western Digital hard disk drives connected to the computer.
 The change survives power-cycling.
 Western Digital used to mention the tool in an FAQ.

 The utility comes with three batch files, TLERSCAN.BAT to get the current state of the TLER setting on all the hard drives, TLER-ON.BAT to enable TLER, and TLER-OFF.BAT to disable TLER.
 The included TLER-ON.BAT will set the Read & Write TLER time to seven seconds.
 It is possible to use the WDTLER.EXE utility directly with the -r# -w# parameters for a custom timeout.

 Western Digital claims that using the WDTLER.EXE utility on newer drives can damage the firmware and make the disk unusable.
 The utility is no longer available from Western Digital, and new drives will not be able to have the TLER setting changed.
 RE disks are only suitable for RAID arrays and Caviar are only suitable for non-RAID use.
 The utility still works for older drives.

 Hitachi

 Hitachi customer service stated in 2009 that there is a Feature Tool for changing ERC (referred to as CCTL).

 Seagate

 Seagate provides a openSeaChest utility to allow you to interrogate and change many firmware settings including TLER.
-If you cannot use smartctl -l scterr,x,y to set the TLER, the relevant command-line commands are openSeaChest_Configure -d /dev/sg0 --sctReadTimer and openSeaChest_Configure -d /dev/sg0 --sctWriteTimer.
+If you cannot use smartctl -l scterc,x,y to set the TLER, the relevant command-line commands are openSeaChest_Configure -d /dev/sg0 --sctReadTimer and openSeaChest_Configure -d /dev/sg0 --sctWriteTimer.